e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ```

 One type, defined once; every ad-hoc topology is a *value* of it.
 The type
-parameters still carry the children's concrete types, so [Stratum](#g-stratum) C
+parameters still carry the children's concrete types, so [Stratum](#g-stratum)
-specialization and the compiled [executor](#g-executor) ([§12.7][s12-7]) work unchanged; wiring
-validation, did-you-mean errors (the offending name plus the list-in-hand it
+C specialization is unchanged (the strata being the build's three phases:
+structure, schedule, activation).
+So is the [executor](#g-executor), the
+compiled execution form of the schedule ([§12.7][s12-7]).
+Wiring validation,
-should have matched) and the two-producer check all run at build against the
+did-you-mean errors and the two-producer check all run at build against the
 instance exactly as for a named assembly.

-What is given up relative to a named
-type is exactly what named types are *for* — dispatching domain code on
+What is given up relative to a named type is exactly what named types are
-`::Cessna172X`, a reusable identity for the topology — which the exploratory
+*for*: dispatching domain code on `::Cessna172X`, a reusable identity for the
-and programmatic composition `Group` serves does not want anyway.
-The framing
+topology.
+The exploratory and programmatic composition `Group` serves does not
-that earns it its place (row 184): the builder rejection above was never about
-type-based *semantics* — it was about mutable recipes — and named types were
+want it anyway.

+The reach of the builder rejection is fixed by row 184: it targets mutable
+recipes, not type-based *semantics*. `Group` is the library's anonymous
-simply the only spelled-out route; `Group` ships in the library the way Julia
+assembly form beside the named types, shipped the way Julia ships anonymous
-ships anonymous functions alongside named ones, serving the model assembler
+functions alongside named ones, and it serves the model assembler with a
-with a library addition and zero new declaration rules.
+library addition and zero new declaration rules.

+#### Class by declaration shape

-**No `AbstractAssembly`; one root `AbstractComponent`** (row 39).
-Julia's single
+**No `AbstractAssembly`; one root `AbstractComponent`** (row 39;
-inheritance is already spoken for by the domain hierarchies (`AbstractAircraft`,
+[§11.3][s11-3]).

-engine families — a [slot](#g-slot) `E <: AbstractEngine`
+**Why.** The domain hierarchies — `AbstractAircraft`, the engine families —
+have to carry both classes: a [slot](#g-slot) declared `E <: AbstractEngine`
-must accept a primitive `PistonEngine` and a composite turbofan assembly alike),
+must accept a primitive `PistonEngine` and a composite turbofan assembly alike.

-and [§11.3][s11-3] holds [class](#g-class) to be an implementation detail behind the
-contract.
+[Class](#g-class) — a component's primitive-vs-assembly status — is declared
-Class is instead declared by *which* well-known declarations a type defines:
+instead by *which* well-known declarations a type defines. `child_connections`
-`child_connections` (the marker, mandatory-even-if-empty — the `LowPassFilter`
+is the marker, mandatory even when empty (the `LowPassFilter` precedent), and
-precedent) makes an **assembly**; any leaf declaration makes a **primitive** —
+defining it makes an **assembly**.
+Any leaf declaration makes a **primitive**:
-`init_x`/`init_m`, `workspace`,
+`init_x`/`init_m`, `workspace`, `input_types`/`output_types`, `events`, or any
-`input_types`/`output_types`, `events`, or any stage, `f`, `g` or
+stage, `f`, `g` or `project` method.

-`project` method.
-The rule is total: a `<: AbstractComponent` type declaring
+The rule is total.
+A `<: AbstractComponent` type declaring neither family has
-neither family has no class to read, and is a build error naming both families
+no class to read, and is a build error naming both families rather than a
-rather than a silence that fails later and elsewhere.
+silence that fails later and elsewhere.
+That error sharpens into a did-you-mean
+when the type has component-typed fields ("holds components but declares no
+`child_connections`"). `child_connections` plus `init_x` or a stage on one type
+is a build error as well: assemblies have no state of their own —
+no-atomic-assemblies at declaration time ([§8.5][s8-5]).

 Reading which declarations exist is reading declarations — the same move as
 visibility-by-declaration-site ([§11.3][s11-3]), not the banned
 inference-by-evaluation ([§11.1][s11-1]).

+#### Contract signature shape follows the class

-Class also **mandates the shape of the
+Class also **mandates the shape of the contract signatures** rather than merely
-contract
-signatures** rather than merely being read from them (rows 166, 167): **both**
+being read from them (rows 166, 167). **Both** contract declarations follow the
-contract declarations follow the [tier](#g-tier) — a continuous leaf's `input_types` and
+[tier](#g-tier): on a continuous leaf, `input_types` and `output_types` must
-`output_types` must take the two-argument form
-`input_types(::C, ::Type{T}) where {T <: Real}`,
+take the two-argument form `input_types(::C, ::Type{T}) where {T <: Real}` and
-`output_types(::C, ::Type{T}) where {T <: Real}`, a discrete leaf's both the plain
+`output_types(::C, ::Type{T}) where {T <: Real}`; on a discrete leaf, both must
+take the plain one-argument form.

-one-argument form, and either violation — a continuous declaration missing the
+Either violation — a continuous declaration missing the `T`-form, a discrete
-`T`-form, a discrete declaration carrying one — is `TierSignatureMismatch`
+declaration carrying one — is `TierSignatureMismatch` ([Appendix C][sC]).
-([Appendix C][sC]), reported with the component path, the declaration at fault, the tier its
-other declarations announce and the form found versus the form mandated.
 The
+diagnostic reports the component path, the declaration at fault, the tier its
+other declarations announce, and the form found versus the form mandated.
+The
 check is Stratum A and collected: declaration shape is read, nothing is
 evaluated.

-So the tier fact is spelled in the signature *and* fixed by the
+The tier fact is therefore spelled in the signature *and* fixed by the class,
-class, the two kept in agreement by a check rather than by convention — which
+the two kept in agreement by a check rather than by convention.
+That is what
-is what makes the whole-signature forgotten-`T` bug (the worst case, row 79)
+makes the whole-signature forgotten-`T` bug (the worst case, row 79)
 unwritable.
-Error
-taxonomy: `child_connections` plus `init_x`/stages on one type is a build error
-(assemblies have no state of their own — no-atomic-assemblies at declaration
-time, [§8.5][s8-5]); the neither-family error sharpens into a did-you-mean when
-the
-type has component-typed fields ("holds components but declares no
-`child_connections`").

 ### 11.6 Paths, wiring and faces